jeremybatesDC/vueGridBaseballCard/README.md

   blockquote
   --> factor out card table (and use SUSPENSE if needed)

-* make service worker effective... tests aren't working (can a web worker register a service worker? seems like might be odd unless there is a King Worker)

-* CACHE the font, initial starting image
 * build a subsetted version of the font without the undesired axes (is that even a thing?)

 --> better highlightthe active table cell you're editing beucase otherwise it's disorientating